7 reasons your family is so poor and how to escape poverty

 7. Poor money habits are keeping your family poor

-The money stays where it is welcome and treated right.
-Poor people are usually the ones with bad money habits which justifies why they are always so poor and living paycheck to paycheck.
-Your family is poor because you probably gamble a lot, you spend extravagantly, you never budget, you are engaged in impulse purchases, you buy expensive stuff, you drink every day, you drive sports cars, live in expensive homes, etc. While these financial habits might sound OK to you, they are the ones keeping your family so poor that you are even afraid of inviting people over.
+The funny thing about money is that it has no emotions and only stays where it is welcome and treated right.
+Poor people usually have bad money habits, which justifies why they are always so poor and living paycheck to paycheck.
+Your family is inadequate because you probably gamble, spend extravagantly, never budget, engage in impulse purchases, buy expensive stuff, drink daily, drive sports cars, live in expensive homes, etc. While these financial habits might sound OK, they keep your family so poor that you are even afraid of inviting people over.
 Bad money management leads to chronic poverty and long-term financial struggles.

 That is a fact.

 The lack of discipline can lead to overspending, under-saving, and recurring debt.
-Bad financial habits also lead to excessive borrowing which further exacerbates your financial situation.
-Your family is probably one of those who spend every penny they make, max out their credit cards, and still borrow more money from friends and family members.
+Bad financial habits also lead to excessive borrowing, further exacerbating your financial situation.
+Your family is probably one of those who spend every penny they make, max out their credit cards, and still borrow more from friends and family members.
 What is true about money is the more money you spend, the higher the chance you struggle financially.
 The more money you borrow, the longer your family stays in extreme poverty.

 Even if you are saving 1% of your wages, it will make the difference.
-Remember, it is all about developing new habits and getting rid of old ones.
+Remember, it is all about developing new habits and eliminating old ones.
 Once new habits are established, you can always increase your saving rate.
-If you are trying to save money but don’t know how, use the 50-30-20 budget rule especially when you are getting started.
+If you are trying to save money but don’t know how, use the 50-30-20 budget rule, especially when you are getting started.

 What to do if your parents are poor?

 Not everyone is born with a silver spoon.
-Some people are born in extreme poverty and a few are able to break out.
+Some people are born in extreme poverty, and a few can break out.
 The good news is that your parent’s financial situations do not dictate your future.
-If you choose to not do anything about it, however, you will end up like them.
+However, if you choose not to do anything about it, you will end up like them.
 But, if you want to carve your destiny and lift yourself out of poverty, here is a strategy for you.

 • Educate yourself.
 Knowledge is one of the most powerful tools for achieving financial success.
-You don’t need to go to school for this knowledge.
+You don’t need to go to school to learn this.
 Self-education always works fine.
-Learn about personal finance, budgeting, saving, investing, and how to avoid bad debt.
+Learn about personal finance, budgeting, saving, investing, and avoiding bad debt.

 • Develop a strong mindset.
-There will be obstacles in your way and a lot of people will discourage you.
-You will also doubt yourself, and think about quitting, and the thoughts of giving up will visit your mind.
-If you are optimistic and know what you want, however, you will endure all the pain.
+There will be obstacles, and many people will discourage you.
+You will also doubt yourself and think about quitting, and the thoughts of giving up will visit your mind.
+However, if you are optimistic and know what you want, you will endure all the pain.

 • Work hard and be disciplined.
-Success doesn’t come overnight, it takes time, effort, and perseverance.
-Be consistent with your effort and over time, you will start seeing results.
+Success doesn’t come overnight; it takes time, effort, and perseverance.
+Be consistent with your effort; you will start seeing results over time.

-• Network and create useful relationships.
+• Network and create valuable relationships.
 The people you hang out with will largely determine your success.
 Surround yourself with positive, hardworking people who inspire you.

 • Establish multiple streams of income.
 Don’t rely on one job or source of income.
 Start a side business, invest, or find other ways to increase your revenue.